Optus Data Sharing

 What is data sharing?

 Data sharing allows you to group the data from multiple mobile plans into one large bucket that can be accessed across different devices (think smartphones, tablets and Wi-Fi hotspots).
-Those devices can be used by different people, too, so if Dad's a relatively light data user but the kids are addicted to mobile YouTube, they can each use as much or as little data as they need from the combined data pool and potentially avoid excess data charges.
+Those devices can be used by different people, too, so if Dad's a relatively light data user but the kids are addicted to mobile YouTube, they can each use as much or as little data as they need from the combined data sharing pool and potentially avoid excess data charges.
 Similarly, if you have a SIM for your iPad but don't always use up the data, you could use that data on your phone as well.

 Optus first introduced "family sharing" plans in April 2015, but those were somewhat more limited in scope and you had to pay a one-off $5 fee for each device you added.
 Since then, the data sharing model has been simplified and you can now share data across any eligible plans and devices – whether that's between multiple family members or across your own gadget collection.

-How does Optus' data pool work?
+How does Optus' data sharing work?

 Note that this only works if you're on the plan types mentioned.
 If you're signed up to an older Optus plan or a prepaid plan, you'll have to switch to a newer contract plan to take advantage of Optus data sharing.
 If you're on a contract plan from several years back, you may well have to sign up for a new contract to qualify (though ask nicely on the phone or online and you might score a less onerous deal).